Close Menu

 The study finds that we can, indeed, compensate for lack of sleep during the weekend.
 The study included 43,000 people in Sweden.
 The researchers wanted to find out how age affects sleep duration and longevity.

 It turned out that the younger people up to the age of 65 were most affected by sleep length.
-For example, the researchers noticed that those who slept less than five hours each night, and over eight hours per night, both had an increased risk of dying.
+For example, the researchers noticed that those who slept less than five hours each night and over eight hours per night both had an increased risk of dying.

 The results showed that people who slept less than five hours a night, or more than 8 hours a night, had much higher rates of mortality than those who slept more.
 The cause of the correlations is yet to be established.

 However, the researchers could see that there was a way to counteract the increased mortality rate.
-Those who lacked sufficient amount of sleep during the week but slept in during the weekend reduced the risk of dying.
+Those who lacked a sufficient amount of sleep during the week but slept in during the weekend reduced the risk of dying.
 This simply means that you can sleep in on Saturday and Sunday morning with a good conscience.

 “It seems like you actually can compensate by catching up on sleep during weekends,”